+Ref# D.20K.0.1 D.20K.0.2

+Part IIIA Ref Div 2, Sec 20K (1), (2) & (3) N/A

+CR Code Ref Para 17.1 and 17.3 Para 17.2

+Compliance Status

-Ref # Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status D.20K.0.1 Div 2, Sec 20K (1), (2) & (3) Para 17.1 and 17.3 If illion holds credit reporting information about an individual, it must not use or disclose that information about the individual during the ban period if the individual believes on reasonable grounds that the individual has been, or is likely to be, a victim of fraud (including identity fraud) and the individual requests illion not to use or disclose credit reporting information about them, unless: • the individual expressly consents, in writing, to the use or disclosure of the credit reporting information; or • the use or disclosure of the credit reporting information is required by or under an Australian law or a court/tribunal order.
-The ban period is the period that starts when the individual makes the ban request and ends either 21 days after the day on which the request is made or on the day after any extension period ends.
-In relation to an individual ban request illion must immediately: - include on the credit reporting information held in relation to the individual a notation about the individual's request and retain this for the duration of the ban period; and - explain to the individual the effect and duration of the ban period, including that the individual may not be able to access credit during the ban period.
-Where illion has established a ban period in relation to credit reporting information about an individual, illion must notify the individual not less than 5 business days before the end of the ban period
+Summary of Obligations If illion holds credit reporting information about an individual, it must not use or disclose that information about the individual during the ban period if the individual believes on reasonable grounds that the individual has been, or is likely to be, a victim of fraud (including identity fraud) and the individual requests illion not to use or disclose credit reporting information about them, unless: • the individual expressly consents, in writing, to the use or disclosure of the credit reporting information; or • the use or disclosure of the credit reporting information is required by or under an Australian law or a court/tribunal order.
+The ban period is the Where illion receives a request from a CP, mortgage insurer or trade insurer for credit reporting information about an individual in relation to whose credit reporting information a ban period is in effect, illion must inform the CP, mortgage insurer or trade insurer of the ban period and its effect.